Skip to Content

 Okta details (1)

-Assertion Consumer Service (ACS): The endpoint URL in the Service Provider (SP) that receives SAML assertions from the IdP, verifies them, and processes user login.
+Assertion Consumer Service (ACS) : A specific Endpoint (URL) located in the SP (Service provider) that receives SAML Assertions from the IdP, verifies them, and processes user login.

-An SP can have multiple ACS URLs for various reasons.
-The AssertionConsumerServiceIndex plays a crucial role here.
+A single SP can have multiple ACS URLs for various reasons.
+In this case, AssertionConsumerServiceIndex plays an essential role.

-When the SP sends the AuthnRequest with this index to the IdP, the IdP sends the assertion to the ACS URL mapped to that index.
-If the index is not specified, the IdP typically sends the assertion to a predefined default ACS URL.
+When the SP sends a SAML message (AuthnRequest) requesting authentication to the IdP with this index value included, the IdP sends the SAML assertion to the ACS URL mapped to that index.
+If this index is not specified, the assertion is typically sent to a pre-agreed default ACS URL.

-This index-based routing is useful in the following scenarios:
+This index-based routing is very useful in the following specific situations.

 Key use cases

-SAML assertions can be delivered via various bindings such as HTTP POST and HTTP-Artifact.
-The SP may maintain separate ACS URLs for each binding.
-For example, index “0” can point to the ACS URL for HTTP POST, and index “1” can point to HTTP-Artifact.
+SAML assertions can be delivered via multiple methods such as HTTP POST and HTTP-Artifact.
+The SP can operate separate ACS URLs for each binding method.
+For example, index=“0” can point to an ACS URL for HTTP POST, and index=“1” can point to an ACS URL for HTTP-Artifact.

-A SaaS application supporting multiple customers (tenants) can assign a unique ACS URL per tenant.
-This isolates and customizes the authentication flow for each tenant.
+When a single SaaS application supports multiple customers (tenants), a unique ACS URL can be assigned for each tenant.
+This allows isolation and customized management of the authentication flow for each customer.

-• Different authentication flows within the same application:
+• Distinguishing different authentication flows within an application:

 • Dynamic or special ACS URL handling:

-If assertions must be delivered to dynamically generated ACS URLs under specific situations, the index can guide the IdP to one of the statically defined URLs.
+When assertions must be received at a dynamically generated ACS URL depending on specific situations or client requirements, you can guide the selection of one of the statically defined URLs through the index.

 Audience URI (SP Entity ID) in Okta app settings